 Irving Kirsch is a lecturer in medicine at the Harvard Medical School and a professor of psychology at Plymouth University, as well as professor emeritus of psychology at the University of Hull, and the University of Connecticut.
 He has published eight books and numerous scientific articles on placebo effects, antidepressant medication, hypnosis, and suggestion.
 His work has appeared in Science, Science News, New Scientist, New York Times, Newsweek, and BBC Focus and many other leading magazines, newspapers, and television documentaries.

 Matthew Kneale studied Modern History at Oxford University.
-He then spent a year in Japan where he began writing short stories.
-He is author of several novels, including English Passengers (2000) which won the Whitbread Award and was shortlisted for the Man Booker Prize.
-He currently lives in Rome.
+He is the author of several novels, including English Passengers which won the Whitbread Award and was shortlisted for the Booker Prize.
+He lives in Rome.

 Zareer Masani has an Oxford history doctorate and is the author of four previous historical books, including a widely acclaimed biography of the former Indian Prime Minister Indira Gandhi.
-He spent two decades as a current affairs producer for the BBC and is now a freelance broadcaster on BBC Radio.
+He spent two decades as a current affairs producer for the BBC and is now a freelance journalist and broadcaster.
 A Macaulay child himself, he is the son of the late Indian politician Minoo Masani and grandson of the eminent historian Sir Rustom Masani.

-Emily Mayhew is a Research Associate at Imperial College and an Examiner at the Imperial College School of Medicine.
-She is also a consultant and lecturer to various museums including the Wellcome Collection, the Imperial War Museum and the Royal College of Surgeons.
+Emily Mayhew is the author of Wounded: From Battlefield to Blighty, 1914-1918.
+She is Research Associate at Imperial College and consultant and lecturer to various museums including the Wellcome Collection, the Imperial War Museum and the Royal College of Surgeons.
 Her first book, The Reconstruction of Warriors, was published in 2004.

 Margaret Meek is Emeritus Reader in Education at the Institute of Education in the University of London.
 She supervises research in education, literacy and children's Literature.
 She is a member of the Executive Committe of the National Literacy Trust.
 In 1970 she was awarded the Eleanor Farjeon Prize for services to children and books.